18 December 2001

 Paula announced that the Library has received Mellon money, and the capital campaign is a “go.”&

-amp; #160; Lyn Jones will be heading up the planning.
-As previously announced at the staff
+amp; amp; #160; Lyn Jones will be heading up the planning.
+As previously announced at the

-holiday party, a coffee service will open outside the Undergraduate Library sometime after the new
+staff holiday party, a coffee service will open outside the Undergraduate Library sometime after

 The Big Ten Council of Presidents and Chancellors have directed the CIC to form a committee to investigate collaborative publishing efforts for university presses, especially in the area of electronic content.
 Ken Gros Louis, former chancellor at Indiana, is working on a task force with a pilot project to investigate how presses can operate with more fiscal soundness.